Dantrew/2D-BrackeysKnight/README.md

 # 2D-BrackeysKnight
-Use on https://www.youtube.com/watch?v=LOhfqjmasi0 as startup and experimenting with 2D in Godot Engine
+Tutorial on https://www.youtube.com/watch?v=LOhfqjmasi0 as startup.
+Initial commit will be the completed tutorial and the upfollowing commits new features.